SyndicateClu/TMQBFFL/Constitution.md

   - Players on the taxi squad may not start in games
   - Players can be activated from the taxi squad to the active roster at any time
   - After the regular season starts the taxi squad locks and no more players may be added
-  - 1st or 2nd year players may be added to the squad
+  - 1st year players may be added to the squad
-    - Players that end the season with more that 2 years experience must be activated from the taxi squad
+    - Players that end the season with more that 3 years experience must be activated from the taxi squad

 <br><br>